DANIEL TRAUB Director/Producer/Cinematographer

 Daniel Traub is a New York-based filmmaker and photographer.
-Traub lived in China from 1998-2007, working as cinematographer on documentary films for various networks and production companies including PBS, German Television ZDF and Arte.
-More recently, he directed the feature length Barefoot Artist about Lily Yeh and her collaborative artworks in war-torn communities and Xu Bing: Phoenix, about the Chinese artist Xu Bing’s Phoenix project, which highlights the condition of Chinese migrant laborers.
+He lived in China from 1998 to 2007, working as cinematographer on documentary films for various networks and production companies, including PBS, German television ZDF and Arte.
+More recently, Traub directed the feature-length Barefoot Artist about Lily Yeh and her collaborative artworks in war-torn communities and Xu Bing: Phoenix about the condition of Chinese migrant laborers.

-Traub's photographs have been exhibited internationally, including solo exhibitions at the Catherine Edelman Gallery in Chicago, Slought Foundation in Philadelphia, and the Lianzhou Photo Festival in China.
-His work can be found in public and private collections, such as the Margulies Collection at the Warehouse and the San Francisco Museum of Modern Art.
+Traub’s photographs have been exhibited internationally, including solo exhibitions at the Catherine Edelman Gallery in Chicago, Slought Foundation in Philadelphia and the Lianzhou Foto Festival in China.
+His work can be found in public and private collections, such as The Margulies Collection at the Warehouse and San Francisco Museum of Modern Art.

-Since the mid-70s, Kobland has produced art/experimental/personal film and video works which have been screened in numerous festivals world-wide and are in the collections of the Museum of Modern Art, Centre Pompidou, Stjedlick Museum and the Arsenal, Berlin, among others.
-As a collaborator Kobland has for many years worked with the New York Experimental theater, the Wooster Group.
-And as a Cinematographer and Editor Mr. Kobland has produced documentary features, on Joan MITCHELL, Chuck CLOSE, Louise BOURGEOIS and Ilya and Emilia KABAKOV, which are in distribution by First Run Features, Zeitgeist and ArtHouse Films.
-His personal work is distributed by EAI (NY), ARGOS (Brussels) and VDB (Chicago) as well as by the WOOSTER GROUP.
+Since the mid-1970s, Kobland has produced art/experimental/personal film and video works that have been screened in numerous festivals worldwide and are in the collections of the Museum of Modern Art; Centre Pompidou; Stedelijk Museum; and Arsenal, Berlin.
+Kobland has collaborated for many years with the Wooster Group, a New York-based experimental theater company.
+He has worked as a cinematographer and editor on documentary features on Joan Mitchell, Chuck Close, Louise Bourgeois, and Ilya and Emilia Kabakov.
+Kobland’s personal work is distributed by EAI (NY), ARGOS (Brussels) and VDB (Chicago).

-Simon TaufiQue is a UK-born, NY-based polymath - film producer, composer, entrepreneur, tech inventor and cat owner.
-Simon recently produced the Lionsgate/Universal film, IMPERIUM, starring Daniel Radcliffe and Toni Collette.
-Simon also co-produced and scored SHE’S LOST CONTROL (Visit Films) with Executive Producer and Academy-award nominee, Oren Moverman.
-The film won the CICAE Forum prize at the Berlinale, screened at SXSW, New Directors/New Films and was nominated for two Independent Spirit Awards.
-Simon’s current projects include the MacArthur Foundation-winning documentary, THE INTERPRETER, the Sloan Prize-winner, RADIOACTIVE BOY SCOUT, the film adaptation of Rick Moody’s cherished novel, PURPLE AMERICA, as well as an anthology series of feature-length adaptations of literary works by legendary authors Tennessee Williams, Paul Auster, Zadie Smith, Jonathan Cheever, Patricia Highsmith, Jonathan Franzen and Rick Moody for a major streaming service.
-Simon is a founding partner of indie film funds, Atomic Features and GMK Media.
+Simon TaufiQue is a New York-based polymath: film producer, composer, entrepreneur, tech inventor and cat owner.
+He recently produced the Lionsgate/Universal film Imperium, starring Daniel Radcliffe and Toni Collette.
+TaufiQue co-produced and scored She’s Lost Control (Visit Films) with executive producer and Academy Award nominee, Oren Moverman.
+The film won the CICAE Forum Prize at the Berlinale, was screened at SXSW and New Directors/New Films, and was nominated for two Independent Spirit awards.
+Current projects include the MacArthur Foundation-winning documentary The Interpreter, the Sloan Prize-winner Radioactive Boy Scout, and the film adaptation of Rick Moody’s cherished novel Purple America, as well as an anthology series of feature-length adaptations of literary works by legendary authors.
+TaufiQue is a founding partner of the indie film fund Atomic Features and GMK Media.